I wanted two things when I started building Reconciled.

-I think we’ve hit the mark, and we’re getting better every day.
+I think we’ve hit the mark with both, and we’re getting better every day.

-So what programs are in our tool box?
+So what tech tools are in our tool box?

 With Bill.com, you can make your entire accounts payable process electronic.
 It’s like Paypal for businesses – but better.
 The program sends an approval request before making payments and keeps an audit trail.
 As an accounting professional, I highly recommend using a technology that creates an easy-to-use trail of your financial activity.

 Every small business needs a way to keep track of expenses, and typing it all into a spreadsheet when you get back to the office takes too much time and creates too many opportunities for error or forgetfulness.
 The Receipt Bank app is right there on your phone and syncs with QuickBooks Online.
 It couldn’t be easier.

 Creating expense reports seems to be everyone’s least-favorite task, and our employees are no different.
 With Expensify, an employee can easily submit receipts to be reimbursed, and the direct deposit of their reimbursement is completely automated.
 So it’s a win-win for the employees and the business owner.

 The reconciled team is completely remote, so we need ways to connect with each other online that is more functional than an email thread.
 With Slack, I’m able to facilitate conversations with groups of employees or contractors.
 I can have a separate channel just for administrative issues or a particular client or bring everyone in for general issues.
 It’s a bit like running into someone in the hall and chatting briefly, but it’s all online.

 I set all of my employees up with a Google account.
 Besides using the basic functions like email and calendar, we create and upload documents and files to share.
 The functionality is so improved over the days of sending giant attachments.